 Ever since becoming one of those “spirit filled” believers, back in the early 1970’s, I have been hearing many end time prophecies and have witnessed numerous attempts at interpreting the signs in the heavens and the troubles on earth as relating to the eminent return of the Messiah.
 Lately phenomena in the heavens and on earth have been on the increase, with much of it being due to advanced technology and communication systems.
 Many of the believers today, as in times past, are focused on the “return of Yeshua” although Scripture points out in Acts 3:19-21 that, “the heavens must retain Him until all is fulfilled that has been spoken by the prophets of old”.
 Yeshua told His disciples that He had to go to the Father in order to send the Spirit, the Comforter, Who would lead and guide His people into present truth for each given period.
 Thus, for two thousand years the Spirit has been imparted to a remnant in every generation, to reveal and carry out YHVH’s promises and prophetic purposes.

-Now, in the present generation, one of the most important fulfilments has been and continues to be the restoration and return of the stick/house of Judah to their ancestral homeland.
+Now, in the present generation, one of the most important fulfillments has been and continues to be the restoration and return of the stick/house of Judah to their ancestral homeland.
 At the same time we have been seeing the re-emergence of the lost house of Israel.
 This started taking place in the last several decades and has been on the increase, in accordance with, among others, Zechariah’s prophecies in chapter 10 of his book.
-The reconstitution of the house of Joseph and the fulfillment of YHVH’s word, as stated in the covenants with the forefathers, shows that we stand at the threshold of the second exodus, which according to Scripture is going to be so incredible that the first one will not be remembered (see Jeremiah 16:14-15; 23:7-8; Isaiah 43:18-19), nor will there be room in the whole Land of Promise (see Zechariah 10:10).
+The reconstitution of the house of Joseph and the fulfillment of YHVH’s word, as stated in the covenants with the forefathers, shows that we stand at the threshold of the second exodus, which according to Scripture is going to be so incredible that the first one will not be remembered (see Jeremiah 16:14-15; 23:7-8; Isaiah 43:18-19), nor will there be room for all the returnees in the Land of Promise (see Zechariah 10:10).
 In Jeremiah 3:15-18 we read about the house of

 Judah walking with the